hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 ## Tightening screws and warp correction

-First of all: Please note that **MJF is fragile against small screws such as M2.6**.
+First of all: Please note that **3D printing material is fragile against small screws such as M2.6**.
 The tightening force should be much less than for normal screws.
 Just stopping the rattling is enough.
 It cannot withstand too many tightening-loosening iterations.
-(By the way, SLA is better than MJF in this aspect.)

 I assume that you have already assembled a P2PPCB starter kit.
 There will be no hard part before fastening the frame to the cover (please check the operation before fastening).